 The network expansion scenario in the Travel Demand Model and financial modeling represents significant expenditures on expansion of rail lines and new bus routes.
-These proposed expansion projects may not drive value commensurate with investment costs unless additional investment is made in regional density and station access.
+These proposed expansion projects may be difficult to justify without additional investment in regional density.

-This scenario models a future in which the DFW region stands up ~170 miles of new regional and light rail, resulting in an ~34% increase in overall service levels by 2050 versus the Transit 2.0 policy scenario.
-These new rail lines include the Frisco Line, McKinney Line, Silver Line Extension, Scyene Line, Green Line Extension, Midlothian Line, Waxahachie Line, Cleburne Line, TEXRail Extension, and TRE Siliver Line connector.
+This scenario models a future in which the DFW region stands up ~160 miles of new regional and light rail, resulting in an ~34% increase in overall service levels by 2050 versus the Transit 2.0 policy scenario.
+These new rail lines include the Frisco Line, McKinney Line, Silver Line Extension, Scyene Line, Green Line Extension, Midlothian Line, Waxahachie Line, Cleburne Line, and TEXRail Extension.